sunil3590/artificial-guy/README.md

 # artificial-guy
 #### Knowledge representation and reasoning using graph
 Given a story in English, processes natural language and builds a knowledge graph.
-The knowledge graph and a resoning system are then used to answer questions asked in natural language.
+The knowledge graph and a reasoning system are then used to answer questions asked in natural language.

 #### Technologies
 1. Stanford CoreNLP - used to perform NLP on the user story.